What are the theft diversion programs in South Florida?

-What you’ll have to do to qualify for a theft diversion program is completely different dependent on the County where the case is.
+What you’ll have to do to qualify for a theft diversion program is completely different dependent on the County where your theft case is.
 Miami, Fort Lauderdale, and Palm Beach might only be a few miles away, but they have 3 totally different diversion programs.

 For a Formal Diversion Program, you’re actually monitored by probation and have to check in with them every month in addition to the Anti-Shoplifting Class, community service and other stipulations.
 Probation conditions vary from case to case, but ther can be num erous regulations including drug and alcohol testing, random visits by probation officer, a strict curfew and more.
 You can also be penalized or risk losing your opportunity of completing the diversion program if you violate any of the conditions of your probation.